aws/aws-eks-best-practices/content/security/docs/iam.md

+!!! info "We've Moved to the AWS Docs! 🚀"
+    This content has been updated and relocated to improve your experience.
+    Please visit our new site for the latest version:
+    [AWS EKS Best Practices Guide](https://docs.aws.amazon.com/eks/latest/best-practices/identity-and-access-management.html) on the AWS Docs

+    Bookmarks and links will continue to work, but we recommend updating them for faster access in the future.

+---

 # Identity and Access Management

 [Identity and Access Management](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html) (IAM) is an AWS service that performs two essential functions: Authentication and Authorization.
 Authentication involves the verification of a identity whereas authorization governs the actions that can be performed by AWS resources.
 Within AWS, a resource can be another AWS service, e.g. EC2, or an AWS [principal](https://docs.aws.amazon.com/IAM/latest/UserGuide/intro-structure.html#intro-structure-principal) such as an [IAM User](https://docs.aws.amazon.com/IAM/latest/UserGuide/id.html#id_iam-users) or [Role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id.html#id_iam-roles).
 The rules governing the actions that a resource is allowed to perform are expressed as [IAM policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html).